victoriadrake/hugo-theme-introduction/README.md

 ## Custom CSS

-You can add custom CSS files by placing them under `assets/` and adding the path to the file to `customCSS` in `config.toml`.
+You can add custom CSS files by placing them under `assets/` and adding the paths to the files to the `customCSS` list in `config.toml`.

+## Custom JavaScript

+You can add custom JavaScript files by placing them under `assets/` and adding the paths to the files to the `customJS` list in `config.toml`.

 ## Issues